Free FDLE Warrant Search

 Florida’s Judicial Inquiry System (JIS)

 The Judicial Inquiry System (JIS) gives the courts, the judiciary, and other authorized agencies access to multiple criminal justice data sources.
+The Office of the State Courts Administrator manages the single-entry application system.

 - National Crime Information Center (NCIC) – Out-of-state arrest and disposition information and NCIC Out-of-State Driver License history information with simultaneous search up to 5 states;